CONTENTS

 Admission: Adults 500 yen/Children free

-Autumn Festival 2019: Oct.
-12 ~ Nov.
-17, 2019
+Autumn Festival 2024: Oct.
+5 ~ Nov.
+24, 2024

-What to Do Nearby!
+What to Do Nearby in Nagoya

-Nagoya is a major urban center in Japan, and with interesting sights to see, it's got a burgeoning tourism industry as well.
-There's plenty of shopping, markets, and temples to check out.
-As the birthplace of Toyota automobiles, the city also has strong connections with the transportation industry.
-It's home to more than one Toyota Museum, including one that also explains the company's pre-car manufacturing history.
-Plus, nearby is the SCMaglev and Railway Park, where train-lovers can see the evolution of the locomotives from steam engines to modern bullet trains.
+As the birthplace of Toyota automobiles, Nagoya also has strong connections with the transportation industry.
+It’s home to more than one Toyota Museum, including one that also explains the company’s pre-car manufacturing history.
+Plus, nearby is the SCMaglev and Railway Park, where train lovers can see the evolution of the world’s locomotives from steam engines to modern bullet trains.

 Planning on heading over to Nagoya Castle to see the leaves, and ramble the gardens?
 Or perhaps you’ve already had a great time in Nagoya?
 Let us know about your experience, and show us your pictures, on twitter, instagram, and facebook!